fuchodeveloper/blog/content/blog/install-mongodb/index.md

 path: install-mongodb
 date: 2020-03-16T21:37:35.954Z
 title: Install MongoDB on macOS
-description: Demystifying how an HTTP request is processed
+description: Setup and run MongoDB
 ---

 Recently, I had to do a fresh install of MongoDB Community Edition on a MacBook running macOS Catalina.
 This post is a guide to show the steps I followed to ensure that the installation worked seamlessly and followed the requirements for installing third-party apps on Catalina.